lgauthie/Haskell-Graphics/README.md

 Graphics
 --------

-Some tests with OpenGL and Haskell.
+Some tests with OpenGL and Haskell; right now there is just animation, next is to add some simple keyboard interaction.

 Issues
 ------